jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 ### Hatch / 'Doorgeefluik' (👎)

 A method, that does not do anything but delegate to another method.
-For example: let's say there is a method GetImage in both an ImageRepository and an ImageFacade.
-All ImageFacade.GetImage does is call ImageRepository.GetImage.
+For example: let's say there is a method `GetImage` in both an `ImageRepository` and an `ImageFacade`.
+All `ImageFacade.GetImage` does is call `ImageRepository.GetImage`.

-The thinking error might be that you want to consistently call the ImageFacade for everything and that it is a good preparation for the future, because the Facade might add extra rules later.
+The thinking error might be that you want to consistently call the `ImageFacade` for everything and that it is a good preparation for the future, because the Facade might add extra rules later.

-But it usually a better plan to directly call ImageRepository.GetImage and leave out the method ImageFacade.GetImage.
+But it usually a better plan to directly call `ImageRepository`.`GetImage` and leave out the method `ImageFacade.GetImage`.
 If you leave in the method that does nothing, then when a deeper layer changes, you'd have to change a lot of pointless layers above it.
-Also by adding a method to the Facade class, you create the false illusion, that more is done than just retrieving an image, giving you a lessened sense control what is going on.
+Also by adding a method to the [`Facade class`](patterns.md#facade), you create the false illusion, that more is done than just retrieving an image, giving you a lessened sense control what is going on.

 If you see a method that does nothing but delegate to another method you have to consider removing this method.

 However, you could also consider that in this case maybe the hatch is a good thing.
-If the general rule is to always go through the facade then a method in the facade may be expected.
-For a simple get by ID you may be better off using the repository directly, otherwise you get dependencies on facades where you do not need them, and this due to the nature of facades, which can do anything, automatically creates a large degree of dependency on many different parts of the code.
+If the general rule is to always go through the [`Facade`](patterns.md#facade) then a method in the [`Facade`](patterns.md#facade) may be expected.
+For a simple get by `ID` you may be better off using the [`Repository`](patterns.md#repository) directly, otherwise you get dependencies on [`Facades`](patterns.md#facade) where you do not need them, and this due to the nature of [`Facades`](patterns.md#facade), which can do anything, automatically creates a large degree of dependency on many different parts of the code.

 ### Hollow Interface